-Nevada Car Accident Injury Information
+Nevada Car Accident Laws & Resources

 From the lights of the Las Vegas Strip to the lonely roads cutting through the vast desert, Nevada is a great place for drivers.
 You can drive down the Strip and see one of the most famous parts of America, or you can drive an hour away and drive empty, dusty roads with no one around.
 Wherever you drive in Nevada, it is still possible to have a car accident, so it is wise to learn about the laws and resources of the Silver State if you are going to spend time here.

 Statistics and Notable Settlements

 Nevada state statistics reveal that 321 traffic deaths occurred on state roads in 2015.
 This was an increase of 31 deaths from 2014.
 Still, Nevada is making progress related to the number of traffic deaths per 100 million vehicle miles traveled.
 In 2013, that number was 1.06 and dropped to 1.02 in 2014.

 Other state data show that 1,300 people were killed in car accidents in Nevada from 2010 to 2014.
 This is an average of 260 people each year.
 Of course, most of the accidents and fatalities occur in Las Vegas.
 Statistics show that 200 people in Las Vegas died in traffic accidents from 2010 to 2014.
 Other data show that Clark County, the home of Las Vegas, had the highest number of traffic fatalities on a county basis in 2016 with 198 deaths.
 Apart from the lost lives, the accidents cost residents of the state $2.4 billion in 2014.

 The biggest cause of accidents in Las Vegas by far is driver distraction.
 It is very common for people to take their eyes off the road on the Strip and take photos.
 But be aware that using a handheld cell phone while driving is illegal throughout the state and can get you a fine of $250.